buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Personal
 * **Duration**: Instantaneous

 You briefly stop the flow of time for everyone but yourself.
-Time doesn't flow for other creatures, while you take 1d4 + 1 turns in a row, during which you can use actions and move as normal.
+Time doesn' \*\*t flow for other creatures, while you take 1d4 + 1 turns in a row, during which you can use actions and move as normal.
 This spell ends if one of the actions you use during this period, or any effects that you create during this period, affects a creature other than you or an object being worn or carried by someone other than you.
 In addition, the spell ends if you move to a place more than 300 meters from where you cast it.

 **For each Magic Critical Success** obtained in the Magic Check, the duration increases by 1 round.
 In case of two Magic Critical Successes, you can exclude one other creature from the stopping of time.